tmault/one-page-site/_posts/2015-03-16-Tech-Bypass.md

 There’s something intriguing about a chip on a stick ([ChromeCast](https://www.google.co.uk/chrome/devices/chromecast/)) bypassing problems that are complicated ([Check out Airtame](https://airtame.com/)).

 Part of this comes from using a process like [5 Why’s](http://en.wikipedia.org/wiki/5_Whys) to figure out what pain point you’re actually trying to solve.
 Don’t take the first-order why.
-Figure what you’re actually trying to do. *I.e. Control a big screen from the comfort of your sofa*.
-This is not the same task as *develop the capability to mount your television as a second monitor*.
+Figure what you’re actually trying to do. *I.e. Control a big screen from the comfort of your sofa* (relatively simple).
+This is not the same task as *develop the capability to mount your television as a second monitor* (relatively complex).

-Focus on the use cases you’re solving - because the problems that you can technologically bypass are limited by the needs of said group.
+Focus on the use cases you are trying to serve - because sometimes a simpler solution will allow you to technologically bypass a bunch of complexity.